top of page

 Christine "DJ Kix" Mwaturura

-In 2021, Kix created and launched Private Affairs, a romantic-dramedy fiction podcast which made waves by topping the Apple Podcasts Fiction charts in Australia, New Zealand, Great Britain, Canada, South Africa and Zimbabwe, and peaking at #21 in the USA.
-The show's first season was crowned the 2021 Australian Podcast of the Year and Best Fiction podcast, and the second season earned enormous worldwide success in 2023.
+In 2021, Kix created and launched Private Affairs, a romantic-dramedy fiction podcast which topped the Apple Podcasts Fiction charts in Australia, New Zealand, Great Britain, Canada, South Africa and Zimbabwe, and peaked at #21 in the USA.

 In recognition of Kix’s talent in audio storytelling, she was named the 2022 Jesse Cox Audio Fellow.